 Do you do free tours in any other languages apart from English & Spanish?

 The regular free tours are in English and Spanish only.
-We can arrange a private tour for you in Italian, French, Russian, Bulgarian and Hebrew, however that would not be tip based.
+We can arrange a private tour for you in Italian, French, Russian and Bulgarian, however that would not be tip based.
 Please contact us to discuss your needs.

 Do you do free tours over Winter Holidays?